advance100/doc_webpack/webpack-options.md

 `commonjs2` - Export by setting `module.exports`: `module.exports = xxx`

 `umd` - Export to AMD, CommonJS2 or as property in root

+## `recordsPath`, `recordsInputPath`, `recordsOutputPath`

+Store/Load compiler state from/to a json file.
+This will result in persistent ids of modules and chunks.

+An absolute path is excepted. `recordsPath` is used for `recordsInputPath` and `recordsOutputPath` if they left undefined.

 ## `target`